Tropical Storm Gladys (1991): South Korea

 In Punsan, eight people were confirmed killed and one was rendered missing, with a man dying after he was struck by a falling steel ladder while the remainder drowned in waist-high floodwaters.
 The primary highway connecting Seoul to Pusan was blocked by a landslide.
 Just north off Pulsan, the storm's high winds forced a 950,000 kW nuclear reactor to shut down.
 In Ulsan, an industrial city 18 mi northeast of Pusan, flooding caused many major automobile plants, including 30 Hyundai plants, to halt operations.
 More than 500 individuals lost their homes.
 A man was electrocuted in the city when he stepped on a high-voltage power line knocked down by the storm.
 Further west, five people were killed when their homes were buried in landslides in Changwon.
 Two people drowned in overflowed rivers in nearby Masan.
 Throughout South Korea, at least 90 people were killed and 62 others were injured.
 Telephone lines were cut and rail traffic was disrupted.
 All domestic flights were cancelled but international flights were not.
 About 6,700 houses were flooded and over 1,500 houses were damaged, resulting in 40,000 homeless.
 Over 100 ha of farmland were inundated.
-Damage was estimated at $146 million USD, with property damage exceeding $44 million.
+Damage was estimated at US$146 million, with property damage exceeding $44 million.